 Dr. Deena Khalil, Associate Professor | 202-806-6501; firstname.lastname@example.org

 Phi Delta Kappa strives to prepare the next generation of educators as well as to serve practicing teachers, administrators, college educators, and those concerned about public education through a wide range of innovative initiatives based on visionary leadership, relevant research, and dedicated service.

 Graduate Student Advisory Council (GSAC) serves in an advisory capacity to the chair and faculty of the Department of Educational Leadership and Policy Studies (ELPS) on programs, policies, and matters of interest and concern to enrolled and prospective students.

 GSAC also provides peer support and assistance with candidate recruitment, retention, success, and professional development by providing opportunities for students to:

 - engage with policy-makers, educationally-based social justice researchers, scholars and practicing school admisnistrators;

 - get through instructiom on how to identify important informational topics, conduct research and disseminate their findings to the Howard University community and the wider academic and educational leadership constituency;

 - endorse their own leadership ressearch and engagement skills by collaborating with ELPS students and faculty.

 The mission of the Howard University Educational Psychology Student Association (EPSA) is to stimulate and nurture the emotional, academic, and professional growth of Educational Psychology students in preparation for leadership in diverse educational settings.
-The faculty advisor of EPSA is Dr. Kyndra Middleton.

 The Counseling Psychology Association is a graduate student organization that aims to provide resources and opportunities for future counseling psychologists.
 The organization aligns its principles with the Department of Human Development and Psychoeducational Studies at Howard University and follows the scientist-practitioner model.